KeplerGO/kpub/kpub/templates/template-overview.md

 ## Summary

-The Guest Observer Office curates <a href="kpub.html">a database of scientific publications</a> pertaining to Kepler and K2.
+The Guest Observer office curates a list of scientific publications pertaining to Kepler and K2.
-The database currently contains
-{{ metrics["publication_count"] }} publications,
+The database contains {{ metrics["publication_count"] }} publications,
 of which {{ metrics["refereed_count"] }} are peer-reviewed.
-This page present a series of statistics that demonstrate the important impact of Kepler/K2 data on astronomical research.
+It demonstrates the important impact of Kepler/K2 data on astronomical research.

+You can access the publication list by mission:

+ * <a href="kpub-kepler.html">Kepler publications &raquo;</a>
+ * <a href="kpub-k2.html">K2 publications &raquo;</a>

+Or by topic:

+ * <a href="kpub-exoplanets.html">Exoplanet publications &raquo;</a>
+ * <a href="kpub-astrophysics.html">Astrophysics publications &raquo;</a>

-Please contact us if you spot an error in the database, such as a missing publication.
+If you spot an error in the database, such as a missing entry, please get in touch or open an issue in the <a href="https://github.com/KeplerGO/kpub">GitHub repository</a> of the database.

 Last update: {{ now.strftime('%d %b %Y') }}.